mithildani/swinemovement/README.md

    make startapp
    ```

-If you are running this setup for the first time continue steps 4 to steps 7
+If you are running this setup for the first time continue steps 4 to steps 7 <br />
 4. Run migrations
    ```shell
    make migrate